krisgoks/markdowns/codebuilder/codebuilderintro.md

 *please see naming convention section on how to name your code-lists.*

-### Viewing code lists in the library
+### Viewing and comparing code lists in the library

 In the library tab you can view the codes you have previously created and search for codes created by other users.
+Similarly, if you select any two code lists in the library you can compare them.
 There is an option to download the code list here as well.

 ### Editing code lists